Article Translations: (Spanish)

 New bone forms in the weeks to months after a break, but full healing can take longer.

-As your child recovers from a broken bone, make sure that he or she:
+As your child recovers from a broken bone, make sure that they:

 Broken bones are a common part of childhood.
 With the right treatment, a broken bone usually heals well.
 Help your child follow the health care provider's recommendations.
-After a few months, your child will be back to all the activities he or she did before the injury.
+After a few months, your child will be back to all the activities they did before the injury.

 Note: All information is for educational purposes only.
 For specific medical advice, diagnoses, and treatment, consult your doctor.